-What ATAR Is Needed For Forensic Science In Australia
+What ATAR Is Needed To Study Forensic Science In Australia?

 Australian universities offer students many options to get into the exciting field of forensic science.
 Programs are designed to equip students with highly adaptable scientific skills so they can go on to work with law enforcement, the justice system, government laboratories, or funeral homes.
 Because the programs offered are so varied, the minimum ATAR for forensic science degrees in Australia ranges from 60 to the high 90s.
 For students hoping to embark on a career in this highly complex and interesting field, they will need to strive to achieve the highest ATAR possible to get into the program of their choice.

 If your child is concerned that they may not be able to get into the school of their choice, A Team Tuition can help.